Kion Group (FRA:KGX) Given a €54.00 Price Target by Hauck Aufhäuser Investment Banking Analysts

-Kion Group (FRA:KGX – Get Rating) has been given a €54.00 ($58.06) price target by investment analysts at Hauck Aufhäuser Investment Banking in a research note issued to investors on Tuesday, Borsen Zeitung reports.
-Hauck Aufhäuser Investment Banking’s price target suggests a potential upside of 70.67% from the company’s current price.
+Kion Group (FRA:KGX – Get Rating) has been assigned a €54.00 ($58.06) price target by equities research analysts at Hauck Aufhäuser Investment Banking in a research report issued to clients and investors on Monday, Borsen Zeitung reports.
+Hauck Aufhäuser Investment Banking’s price target would suggest a potential upside of 58.45% from the stock’s current price.

-Other analysts have also issued research reports about the company.
-Deutsche Bank Aktiengesellschaft set a €40.00 ($43.01) target price on Kion Group in a report on Friday, March 3rd.
-UBS Group set a €43.00 ($46.24) price target on Kion Group in a report on Friday, March 3rd.
-Warburg Research set a €50.00 ($53.76) price target on Kion Group in a research report on Wednesday, March 8th.
-Baader Bank set a €46.00 ($49.46) price objective on Kion Group in a research note on Thursday, March 2nd.
-Finally, Sanford C. Bernstein set a €20.00 ($21.51) target price on Kion Group in a research note on Monday, January 16th.
+KGX has been the subject of a number of other research reports.
+Warburg Research set a €50.00 ($53.76) price objective on Kion Group in a research report on Wednesday, March 8th.
+Deutsche Bank Aktiengesellschaft set a €42.00 ($45.16) target price on shares of Kion Group in a research report on Wednesday, March 22nd.
+JPMorgan Chase & Co. set a €40.00 ($43.01) price target on Kion Group in a research report on Monday.
+Baader Bank set a €46.00 ($49.46) price target on Kion Group in a research report on Thursday, March 2nd.
+Finally, UBS Group set a €43.00 ($46.24) target price on shares of Kion Group in a research note on Monday.

 About Kion Group